icgrp/ese532_handouts/ese532_handouts/hw5/walk_through.md

         Utilities.cpp
         Utilities.h
     hls/
-        export_hls_kernel.sh
-        run_hls.tcl
         MatrixMultiplication.h
         MatrixMultiplication.cpp
         Testbench.cpp
     Host.cpp
 ```
-- There are 5 targets in the Makefile.
-Use `make help` to learn about them.
-- `design.cfg` defines several options for the v++ compiler.
-Learn more about it [here](https://developer.xilinx.com/en/articles/using-configuration-files-to-control-vitis-compilation.html).
 - `xrt.ini` defines the options necessary for Vitis Analyzer.
 - The `common` folder has header files and helper functions.
 - You will mostly be working with the code in the `hls` folder.
 The